TITLE 35: ENVIRONMENTAL PROTECTION

 0.009

-d) Exceptions: This rule shall not apply to existing fuel combustion sources which are either cyclone fired boilers burning solid or liquid fuel, or horizontally opposed fired boilers burning solid fuel.
+1) Existing fuel combustion sources that are either cyclone fired boilers burning solid or liquid fuel, or horizontally opposed fired boilers burning solid fuel; or